Sci-Fi/Fantasy

 Then one evening, Saeed witnesses something so terrible that he takes his own life.
 Devastated by his death and Tower 7’s refusal to answer her questions, Phoenix finally begins to realize that her home is really her prison, and she becomes desperate to escape.

 But Phoenix’s escape, and her destruction of Tower 7, is just the beginning of her story.
-Before her story ends, Phoenix will travel from the United States to Africa and back, changing the entire course of humanity’s future. - I Accidentaly Hooked up with a Vampire (Accidents Happen)
+Before her story ends, Phoenix will travel from the United States to Africa and back, changing the entire course of humanity’s future. - The Black Fantastic: 20 Afrofuturist Stories

 Delicious Monsters